Cyclosporiasis: Epidemiology

-The first recorded cases of cyclosporiasis in humans were as recent as 1977, 1978, and 1979.
+The first recorded cases of cyclosporiasis in humans were as recently as 1977, 1978, and 1979.
 They were reported by Ashford, a British parasitologist who discovered three cases while working in Papua New Guinea.
 Ashford found that the parasite had very late sporulation, from 8–11 days, making the illness difficult to diagnose.
 When examining feces, the unsporulated oocysts can easily be mistaken for fungal spores, and thus can be easily overlooked.

 In 2007, Indian researchers published a case report that found an association between Cyclospora infection and Bell's palsy.
-This was the first reported case of Bell’s palsy following chronic Cyclospora infection.
+This was the first reported case of Bell's palsy following chronic Cyclospora infection.
 In addition to other extra-intestinal reports, cyclosporiasis might be involved in either reversible neuronal damage or other unknown mechanisms to lead to Guillain-Barré syndrome or Bell's palsy.

 In 2010, a report of Cyclospora transmission via swimming in the Kathmandu Valley was published in the Journal of Institute of Medicine.
 The researchers found that openly defecated human stool samples around the swimmer's living quarters and near the swimming pool were positive for Cyclospora.
 However, they did not find the parasite in dog stool, bird stool, cattle dung, vegetable samples, or water samples.
 They concluded that pool water contaminated via environmental pollution might have caused the infection, as the parasite can resist chlorination in water.